ladylazarus3/DCRMR/_pages/Series/Series-statement.md

 <a name="6.20.1.2">6.20.1.2</a> [Sources of information](/DCRMR/books/series/)

-## 6.20.2 RDA definition and scope
+## 6.20.2 RDA definition and scope blah

 <a name="6.20.2.1">6.20.2.1</a> A statement that identifies a series that is associated with a manifestation and a numbering of a manifestation within the series.